 NC State vs. UConn Women's Basketball Predictions & Picks - November 12

-Sunday's contest features the NC State Wolfpack (1-0) and the UConn Huskies (1-0) facing off at Reynolds Coliseum in what is expected to be a close matchup, with a projected 73-70 victory for NC State according to our computer prediction.
-Tipoff is at 3:00 PM ET on November 12.
+Sunday's contest features the NC State Wolfpack (1-0) and the UConn Huskies (1-0) facing off at Reynolds Coliseum in what is expected to be a competitive matchup, with a projected 73-70 victory for NC State according to our computer prediction.
+Game time is at 3:00 PM ET on November 12.

-In their last time out, the Wolfpack won on Tuesday 84-43 against Charlotte.
+In their most recent matchup on Tuesday, the Wolfpack earned an 84-43 victory over Charlotte.

-Their last time out, the Wolfpack won on Tuesday 84-43 against Charlotte.
-The Huskies are coming off of a 102-58 victory against Dayton in their last outing on Wednesday.
-In the victory, Aziaha James led the Wolfpack with 26 points.
-In the Huskies' win, Aaliyah Edwards led the way with 23 points (adding nine rebounds and zero assists).

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!